 Onshore wind turbines are really noisy

 The noise levels produced by a wind farm are thoroughly regulated through the UK planning system.
 Banks Renewables, or indeed anyone else, could not get planning permission for an onshore wind farm that did not meet the strict rules set out in the Government’s ETSU-R-97 guidelines.
-Please see our links page for a copy of ETSU-R-97.
+You can also see a copy of ETSU-R-97 via our links page.

 The Institute of Acoustics (IoA) published a Good Practice Guide on onshore wind turbine noise assessment which has been prepared after a long period of consultation with acoustic experts.
 For a copy of the IoA’s latest report, published in August 2016, please see our links page.